Pagan & Magickal Terms and Definitions

 B.C.E.: Before Common Era; the non-religious version of BC (which stood for "before Christ") and referred to the era before the current era.
 Typically preferred by non-Christian academics and Pagans.

 Besom: a magickally charged broom generally used to sweep away negative energies.
 Sometimes used for home protection by placing above a door or window.
+Also used in fertility rituals for its association as a phallic symbol.
+In Handfastings, the besom serves as a sort of designator between one phase of life and another; couples will step or leap from their lives as individuals into their new lives as married couples.

 Binding: restraining, incapacitating, or otherwise restricting someone or something magickally; typically used as a form of protection magick.